 For more copyright news, click here.

 CBS Corp.
-(CBS) dropped a lawsuit alleging that “The Glass House,” an ABC network reality television show, is a copy of CBS’s “Big Brother,” according to a court filing.
+(CBS:US) dropped a lawsuit alleging that “The Glass House,” an ABC network reality television show, is a copy of CBS’s “Big Brother,” according to a court filing.

 CBS filed a notice of voluntary dismissal in federal court in Los Angeles yesterday.
 The broadcaster said in a statement that it reserved the right to re-file its claim.